mcastrocach/ppad/README.md

 The project also has a `pyproject.toml` file that names all the Python packages required to run the project.
 The project can be executed in a Docker container. using the provided Dockerfile.

-The project includes a `tests.py` file for unit testing and integration testing.
+The project also includes a `tests.py` file for testing different parts of the project, using unit-testing and integration-testing.
 The tests cover (amongst other functionalities) the initialization of the Front and Graph classes, the retrieval of currency pairs from the Kraken API, and the creation of Plotly graphs.

 ## How to Run the Project